winters145/CV/README.md

 #### Thrives under-pressure & Attention to detail

 As is the way of hospitality, much of my time was spent in fast paced, busy environments, where outstanding service was always at the forefront.
-Over time I've come to thrive under such presssure; a skill that was again put to the test by the intense nature of the 12-week long Makers Bootcamp, having only a week or two to build entire applications from scratch.
+Over time I've come to thrive under such pressure; a skill that was again put to the test by the intense nature of the 12-week long Makers Bootcamp, having only a week or two to build entire applications from scratch.
 Working in a fine-dining environment and overseeing the preparation and setting up for countless weddings has meant I've always needed a keen eye when it comes to detail.
 A trait that I've found has followed me into the world of programming, making sure everything is neat, clear and in-line.